 We provided a full valuation allowance on our net U.S. federal and state deferred tax assets for three months ended March 31, 2022 and 2021.
-As for the three months ended March 31, 2022, we had U.S. federal and state tax-effected net operating loss carryforwards available to reduce future taxable income, of which post-2017 Federal net operating loss carryover and state net operating loss carryover will expire on varying dates.
+As for the three months ended March 31, 2022, we had U.S. federal and state tax-effected net operating loss carryforwards available to reduce future taxable income, of which post-2017 Federal net operating loss will be carried forward indefinitely and post-2017 Federal net operating loss carryover and state net operating loss carryover will expire on varying dates.